babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 # Comma separated list of seed nodes to connect to
 seeds = "8fa2d1ab10dfd99a51703ba760f0ef555ae88f36@16.162.207.201:26656"
 ```

+Parameters:
+- `seeds`: List of seed nodes that your node will connect to for discovering
+other peers in the network

 Next, you'll need to obtain the network's genesis file.
 This file contains
 the initial state of the blockchain and is crucial for successfully syncing